-Source: http://mi.eng.cam.ac.uk/~cipolla/archive/Presentations/ MakingPresentations.pdf
+Source: http://mi.eng.cam.ac.uk/~cipolla/archive/Presentations/MakingPresentations.pdf that you give is relevant and appropriate to your audience.

 PowerPoint slides are based on summaries.
 If you have a lot of text, reduce it to the most important points.
 Some details can be reduced by using statistics or photographs to summarise information.
 As you build content, choose your text and visual aids wisely.
 Too much text and bad visual representations can spoil a good presentation.